The thing is yes, it’s always concerning when it happens, but it’s all in the way we approach the problem as a brand.

 - Handmade soaps from your local soap maker – there’s plenty out there, have a look.

-They’re just a few options which also have the added benefit of being environmentally friendly or supporting a small business in a time when they need you most – win win.
+They’re just a few options that also have the added benefit of being environmentally friendly or supporting a small business in a time when they need you most – win win.

 - Cleaning services would be in high demand now, more so than ever.